by Stef Cordes and Lisa Baird

 Acupuncture for Digestive Support

-Folks often find it challenging to stick to their usual diet over the holidays.
-Frequent large meals and indulging in foods we seldom eat can mean bloating, abdominal pain, gas, and not-so-pleasant (perhaps even urgent) trips to the bathroom.
+Folks often find it challenging to eat how they normally eat over the holidays.
+Frequent large meals and indulging in foods we seldom eat can mean bloating, abdominal pain and gas.
 We effectively treat digestion with acupuncture all the time.
-It may not make you eat differently, but it can support the body to handle digestive challenges more effectively.
 (To learn more about how community acupuncture can aid digestion, visit our blog post about CA and digestion.)

 Acupuncture for Grief

 Every year we are inundated with images of smiling, happy families and partnerships, which reminds many of us of what we don’t have.
 For some, the holidays is a time when we think of dead, estranged or absent family members, partners lost, or the plan of a family that never came to be.
 This time of the year is well-known for triggering grief that we thought was long gone.
 It can be very disorienting and confusing.
 We don’t talk a lot about grief, and there’s a general expectation that you’ll “get over it” in six month to a year.

 At GCA we don’t think of grief as something that you “get over”, but as something that we process throughout our lives that can get easier with time.
 Community acupuncture can support us to process some emotions in our bodies without needing to say things out loud.
-(There are probably a few people who work at GCA who have metabolized a good chunk of grief in one of our recliners.)
 For more on how community acupuncture can be supportive with grief, visit this blog post.

 Acupuncture for Mental Health